superbeppe98/cisco-networking-basics/14_Routing_Between_Networks.md

 ## 14.1.3 Check Your Understanding - The Need for Routing
-Check your understanding of the need for routing by choosing the correct answer to the following questions.

 ## 14.2.1 Video - Router Packet Forwarding

 ## 14.2.2 Video - Messages Within and Between Networks - Part 1

 ## 14.2.3 Video - Messages Within and Between Networks - Part 2

 ## 14.2.4 Routing Table Entries

 Routers move information between local and remote networks.
 To do this, routers must use routing tables to store information.
 Routing tables are not concerned with the addresses of individual hosts.
 Routing tables contain the addresses of networks, and the best path to reach those networks.
 Entries can be made to the routing table in two ways: dynamically updated by information received from other routers in the network, or manually entered by a network administrator.
 Routers use the routing tables to determine which interface to use to forward a message to its intended destination.

 If the router cannot determine where to forward a message, it will drop it.
 Network administrators configure a static default route that is placed into the routing table so that a packet will not be dropped due to the destination network not being in the routing table.
 A default route is the interface through which the router forwards a packet containing an unknown destination IP network address.
 This default route usually connects to another router that can forward the packet towards its final destination network.